-Dr Scott Heyes is an Associate Professor of Landscape Architecture in the School of Design and Built Environment, Faculty of Arts and Design at the University of Canberra, Australia.
-He serves as Convener of the Landscape Architecture program.
+Dr Scott Heyes is an Associate Professor and Discipline Lead of Landscape Architecture at the University of Canberra.
+He is a recipient of the 2019 Endeavour Executive Leadership Award from the Australian Government’s Department of Education and Training.
 He holds prestigious research associate positions at the Smithsonian Institution’s Arctic Studies Center in Washington D.C., and at Trent University’s Frost Centre for Canadian and Indigenous Studies in Canada.
 His research and teaching interests centre on Indigenous knowledge systems and Indigenous heritage issues in Indigenous Australia, Fiji, and the Inuit homelands of Arctic Canada.
 He is currently working on design, mapping and oral history projects in these three regions in partnership with Indigenous communities and organisations.
 He frequently takes students to the field to participate in research projects, including an annual visit to remote parts of Fiji, where students learn about natural systems and Fijian knowledge directly from Indigenous Fijians.
 He supervises a talented cohort of graduate students who are engaged in design and ethnographic projects.
 Scott also serves as a mentor for many Indigenous students and scholars from Australia and the Pacific.
-In 2018, two students under Scott’s mentorship were awarded New Colombo Plan Scholarships by the Australian Government’s Department of Foreign Affairs and Trade.
-Another student received the prestigious Roberta Sykes Scholarship in 2018 to study at the London School of Economics.